zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

 In this lab, you will:
 * Create an Oracle Object Storage data asset.
-* Add two Object Storage connections for the newly created data asset.
+* Add three Object Storage connections for the newly created data asset.
 * Create a Filename Pattern and assign it to the Oracle Object Storage data asset.
 * Harvest the data asset.
 * View the harvested data entities.
-* Customize the business names for the three Object Storage buckets.
+* Customize the business names for the three Oracle Object Storage buckets.

 ## Task 1: Log in to the Oracle Cloud Console